 We also represented United and Ingenix in two MDLs involving claims by putative class members in health benefit plans insured or administered by Aetna and Wellpoint.

 - In 2015, Weil obtained the dismissal with prejudice of all claims against long-time clients UnitedHealth Group and Ingenix in In re Aetna (MDL 2020), an MDL pending in New Jersey federal court in which plaintiffs alleged that Aetna, UnitedHealth, and Ingenix conspired with all major health insurers in the U.S. to manipulate a database that the insurers used to determine health benefit payments for plan members and their physicians.
 In its opinion, the court accepted many of Weil’s arguments to dismiss plaintiffs’ claims asserted against United and Ingenix, while allowing the case to proceed against Aetna under ERISA.
 This case is the last in a series class actions filed in various courts against several of the nation’s largest insurers, including UnitedHealth, Aetna, Wellpoint, and Cigna.

-- Finally, Weil successfully represented UnitedHealth in In re Wellpoint, MDL 2074 (C.D.
+- Weil successfully represented UnitedHealth in In re Wellpoint, MDL 2074 (C.D.
 Cal.), in which plaintiffs claimed that UnitedHealth and Ingenix conspired with WellPoint to under-reimburse WellPoint health plan members for OON services using the Ingenix databases.
-In 2012, the Court granted our motion to dismiss all claims, including those brought under the Sherman Act, RICO Act, and California’s Cartwright Act.
+The Court granted our motion to dismiss all claims, including those brought under the Sherman Act, RICO Act, and California’s Cartwright Act.